LifeFone Medical Alert System Cost and Value in 2025

 LifeFone - At Home (Landline or Cellular) Equipment

-LifeFone’s At-Home Landline system is the company’s least expensive product.
-It costs $29.95 per month for a month-to-month plan, $27.95 per month on the quarterly plan, or $24.95 per month with an annual plan.
-These prices are on par with other popular providers like Medical Guardian’s pricing.
-Plus, it only costs $5 to add fall detection, half the price of fall detection from most other companies.
+The At-Home Landline is LifeFone’s least expensive system.
+It costs $29.95 per month for a month-to-month plan, $27.95 per month on a quarterly plan or $24.95 per month with an annual plan.
+These prices are on par with or cheaper than other popular providers, such as Medical Guardian’s pricing.
+Plus, it costs only $5 to add fall detection, whereas most medical alert systems charge $10 per month for the feature.

 Quick Tip:

-Quick Tip: While LifeFone’s starting prices are affordable for the industry, there are a few cheaper options to be found.
-For instance, Bay Alarm Medical’s prices start at $24.95 per month.
+Quick Tip: LifeFone’s starting prices are affordable for the industry, but we found a few cheaper options.
+Bay Alarm Medical’s prices, for instance, start at $24.95 per month even if you don’t sign up for annual billing.

-The package comes with a base station and a choice between a wearable help pendant or wristband.
-The base station features a loud and clear two-way speaker, a 32-hour backup battery, and an impressive 1,300-foot range.
-So, no matter where you are in the house, you’ll be able to call for help without worrying about a dropped connection.
-The pendant and wristband are water-resistant, so they are shower-safe but should not be submerged.
-Additionally, you won’t need to rush to the phone ever again — the pendant allows the wearer to answer the phone and speak to callers through the base station’s speaker.
+The At-Home Landline package includes a base station and a wearable help pendant or wristband.
+The base station features a loud and clear two-way speaker, a 32-hour backup battery and an impressive 1,300-foot range.
+No matter where you are in the house, you can call for help without worrying about a dropped connection.
+The pendant and wristband are water-resistant, so they are shower-safe (but should not be submerged).
+You won’t need to rush to the phone during emergencies since the pendant allows you to answer the phone and speak to responders through the base station’s speaker.

 At-Home Cellular